yoder449/Tomb-TWAP-Alerts/README.md

 # Tomb TWAP Alerts Bot
 This is a Twitter bot coded in Python which posts the time-weighted average price (TWAP) value every 6 hours to the [@Tomb_Alerts](https://twitter.com/Tomb_Alerts) twitter handle.
+It runs on an Amazon Cloud EC2 Linux instance for 24 hour, independent uptime.

 For more information, see the Tomb.finance Masonry page: https://tomb.finance/masonry